 I’ve been thinking a lot about vacations lately because I just returned from one.
-And in this so-called midlife, life gets a bit more complicated, bologna sandwiches don’t hold the appeal they once did (thank goodness for that) and summer vacations, though wonderful, don’t come without their challenges, starting from the moment you leave to come home.
+And in this so-called midlife, life gets a bit more complicated, bologna sandwiches don’t hold the appeal they once did (thank goodness for that) and summer vacations sorted out after juggling all the holiday rental ideas, though wonderful, don’t come without their challenges, starting from the moment you leave to come home.